Glenn Lewis: Early life

 Lewis was born in Kitchener, Ontario and raised in Toronto by a Trinidadian mother and Jamaican father, Glennon "Glen" Ricketts Sr. Both of his parents were musicians; his father was the lead singer of Crack of Dawn in the 1970s, was a protege of the late Donny Hathaway, and had a solo career under the stage name "Glen Ricks".
 From the age of eight to fourteen, Lewis lived in Trinidad before moving back to Toronto.
 Originally planning to pursue a career in animation as a teenager, Lewis instead decided to focus on music.
-After moving back to the city, he attended high school at East York Collegiate Institute, where he won a talent contest by covering Stevie Wonder's "I Just Called to Say I Love You".
+After moving back to the city, he attended high school at Eastern High School of Commerce Eastern Commerce Collegiate Institute, where he won a talent contest by covering Stevie Wonder's "I Just Called to Say I Love You".
 Lewis has cited Wonder as his biggest inspiration, and he's often been compared to him due to the similarities in their tones.
 After high school, Lewis began recording demos with musician Alex Greggs and performing at nightclubs, eventually becoming a respected act in the city.